rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 I have not found much discussion about this, I am not following academic research in any related area.
 The topic of [empirical software engineering](https://en.wikipedia.org/wiki/Empirical_software_engineering) is relevant to programming and the empirical method, but is not really what I will talk about.

-I wrote this post around my 57-th birthday.
-It is scary to think how reflexive and philosophical I will get in 3 years.
 Retrospecting on my software programmer career,  I recall good and bad things.
 The good had a good communication, the bad had a bad communication of some sort.
 Pragmatists vs theorist is just a part of a bigger puzzle, I am going to explore that part here.

 ## Empirical vs Deductive